nanos-world/docs/docs/core-concepts/scripting/events-guide.md

 ### Subscribing for Class Events

-Registering for events is very easy and straightforward using the method <MethodReference type="Class" class_name="Entity" method="Subscribe" is_base />, let's say we want to know where a Player has joined the server:
+Registering for events is very easy and straightforward using the method <MethodReference type="Class" class_name="Entity" method="Subscribe" is_base />, let's say we want to know when a Player has joined the server:

 ```lua showLineNumbers
 Player.Subscribe("Spawn", function(player)